I Think My Gmail Was Hacked! How To Secure Your Email

 • You start to receive other password reset emails (that you didn’t request).
 With access to your Gmail, hackers will be able to see what other services you use and try to gain access to them.

 • You find your email and password information on the Dark Web.
-With the number of data breaches rising dramatically in the last few years, there’s a good chance your Gmail address is already for sale on the Dark Web.
+The largest compilation of multiple breaches (COMB) with over 26 billion records was discovered in January 2024 [*].
+While duplicates may exist, there’s a good chance that your email address is already up for sale through a Dark Web spigot.

 What Happens If Someone Hacks Your Gmail?

 Worse, a Gmail account gives access to your entire Google Account.
-This means that if someone hacks your Gmail, they also have access to everything linked to your Google Account.
+If someone hacks your Gmail, they also have access to everything linked to your Google Account.

 Here are some of the things hackers can do with your Gmail account: